ketanTechracers/Terraform-EKS-Deployment-for-rails/README.md

 ## Components

-Repository has two separate terraform configurations in this repository:
+Repository has two separate terraform configurations and a CI pipelike file in this repository:

 ### 1. `create_cluster`